nice-digital/mocks-apis/README.md

-# Mock search api
+# Mock api

-> Gives mock hard coded responses to certain search api endpoints
+> For now only mock hard coded responses to certain search api endpoints are held in this repository.
+Later other mock responses can be held here.

 ## Getting started

+- `cd search-apis` (For now we just have mock data for search, in the future, this may change)
 - `npm i`
 - `npm start` (if you need to a specify port set your env before running eg. `PORT=3000 npm start`)